Fly Me to the Moon (manga): Manga

 Fly Me to the Moon is written and illustrated by Kenjiro Hata.
 Hata previously announced his desire to create a new series in November 2016.
 Fly Me to the Moon started its serialization in Shogakukan's Weekly Shōnen Sunday with a two-chapter debut on February 14, 2018.
 In April 2025, it was announced that the manga would enter on hiatus; it resumed on June 25 of the same year.
 Shogakukan has collected its chapters into individual tankōbon volumes, with the first one published on May 18, 2018.
 A teaser video for the second volume, featuring Japanese musical group Earphones, was released on August 17, 2018.
-As of October 17, 2025, 33 volumes have been published.
+As of September 16, 2026, 37 volumes have been published.

 In February 2020, Viz Media announced that they licensed the manga for an English release.
 The first volume was published on September 8, 2020.
-As of February 11, 2025, 27 volumes have been released.
+As of September 8, 2026, 33 volumes have been released.
 On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.

 A fanbook, titled (トニカクカワイイ公式ファンブック 結婚金言集, Tonikaku Kawaii Kekkon Kingenshū), was released on December 18, 2020.

 Anime

 An anime television series adaptation was announced on March 4, 2020.
 The series was produced by Seven Arcs and directed by Hiroshi Ikehata, with Kazuho Hyodo writing the scripts, Masakatsu Sasaki designing the characters, and Endō composing the music.
 It ran for 12 episodes from October 3 to December 19, 2020, on Tokyo MX, ytv and BS-NTV.
 (Note: Tokyo MX listed the series premiere at 25:05 on October 2, 2020, which is October 3 at 1:05 a.m.
 JST.)
 Akari Kitō, as her character Tsukasa Yuzaki, performed the opening theme "Koi no Uta" (恋のうた), while KanoeRana performed the ending theme "Tsuki to Hoshizora" (月と星空).

-An original video animation (OVA) was released on August 18, 2021.
-On November 6, 2021, it was announced that the series would have a new episode and a second season, with the staff and cast returning to reprise their respective roles.
-The special episode, titled "Uniform" (制服, Seifuku), premiered online on November 22, 2022.

-The second season aired from April 8 to June 23, 2023.
+The second season had aired from April 8 to June 23, 2023.
 (Note: Tokyo MX listed the season premiere at 25:05 on April 7, 2023, which is April 8 at 1:05 a.m.)
-Akari Kitō once again performed the opening theme "Setsuna no Chikai" (刹那の誓い), as well the ending theme "Yoru no Katasumi" (夜のかたすみ).
+With Akari Kitō once again performing the opening theme "Setsuna no Chikai" (刹那の誓い), as well the ending theme "Yoru no Katasumi" (夜のかたすみ).

-A four-episode original net animation (ONA), titled Tonikawa: Over the Moon for You: High School Days, was released from July 12 to August 23, 2023.